wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 *A troll is roughly as fast as a human.
 When trying to escape one, Beau had to roll above 15.
 He rolled 12 and added his movement score of 5, for a total of 17, and thus escaped the troll.
 He ran into a bunch of slow zombies and doesn't want to fight them.
 It's gonna be an easy escape and the referee decides Beau only has to beat 10 to run away.*
 </details>

 A referee should only call for a roll when both success and failure have interesting consequences.
+Sometimes, failure only means that it takes 10 minutes to achieve the action isntead of a few seconds.
 Bashing a door, for example, might take moments on a success, and 10 minutes on a failure, attracting monsters to the noise.

 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.
 It happens when you have contextual advantages or obstacle (shooting from very far, attacking under water, etc).